Kateryna Maksimentseva

 Streets, Public Realm, and Infrastructure

-Fitness and Adenture Trail, Roswell, GA
+Ace Sand Fitness and Adventure Trail, Roswell, GA

 The Linc Highway-to-Park Conversion, New Rochelle, NY